-It’s interesting to see the recent appearance of SpecWatch, a venture that educates about the very real risks of design contest websites and “their so-called communities”.
+The recent appearance of SpecWatch is interesting, a venture that educates about the risks of design contest websites and their so-called communities.

 SpecWatch has been cataloging unpaid and refunded projects, and those terminated due to copyright violation.